mhtalaee/Knowledge/README.md

 Butter Knife library: To remove findViewById in code

-AndroidAnnotation: Open source framework for android development
+AndroidAnnotation: Open source framework for android development by Java